-They make a beautiful addition to the garden, with their pleasing aesthetic and gentle, relaxing ringing.
+They add to the ambience of outdoor spaces, with their pleasing aesthetic and gentle, relaxing tones.

 So, how can you be sure that you’re going to get something you like, when you’re looking at a picture of a wind chime on a website?

 Firstly, the size of the wind chime will offer some clues on the depth of sound that it will have.
 Longer, thicker wind chimes create lower notes, whilst smaller ones will ‘jangle’ more like a bell.

 If they are wooden or bamboo wind chimes, the noise will be more subtle and muted.
 Wooden wind chimes are more mellow, whereas metal wind chimes make more of a definitive sound.

 Many of the best wind chimes have been musically tuned so that the notes complement each other.
 This only applies to metal chimes, not wooden or bamboo wind chimes.

 If you’re nervous about your wind chime not sounding good, go for musically tuned wind chimes.
 This way you’ll know for sure that all the notes will sound harmonious with each other.

 For example, wind chimes like the Nature’s Melody Wind Chimes have been tuned to a pleasing pentatonic scale.

 When wind chimes are tuned to a pentatonic scale, all of the notes sound great together no matter how many are ringing at the same time.
 There will be no jarring clashing because it’s not possible for them to produce a discordant combination of notes.